growdigital/forestgarden.wales/content/blog/weblog-act-right-now-on-climate.md

 ---
-title: 'Weblog: Act right now on climate'
+title: 'Act right now on climate'
 date: 2019-03-18T21:58:38Z
 discussionId: weblog-panic
 description: In a rekindling of my daily weblog format, here’s some thoughts about some really important things.